-As I mentioned in my earlier post, The 35mm Project, I finally invested in a scanner and have been creating digital files from my old negatives, including some of the old black and white negatives from my college photography course.
+As I mentioned in my earlier post, The 35mm Project, I finally invested in a film scanner and have been creating digital files from my old negatives, including some of the old black and white negatives from my college photography course.

 For reasons that make no sense to me today, I got my degree in drawing and painting, even though I love photography and had friends at the time who really thought I should have majored in photography instead of drawing and painting.
 Well, what can I say?
 At the time I thought I wanted to be an illustrator.
 Then I ended up becoming a graphic designer, and, later on, an author and book publisher.
 Go figure.